Design and Psychology evolution from Premium to F2P games

 The Reciprocity in the F2P games is the player’s innate gratitude to the developers, because they give to him a game completely for free.

-The Reciprocity is combined with the previous technique (Court the player) to emphasize the emotional link between the player and the game.Tipologies of Reciprocity mechanics:
+The Reciprocity is combined with the previous technique (Court the player) to emphasize the emotional link between the player and the game.Tipologies of Reciprocity mechanics:- Rank us screen:

 To push the player to synchronize the game with his social friends list, and invite them to play.